qgis/QGIS-Documentation/source/docs/training_manual/answers/answers.rst

 Once you have entered each query, click :guilabel:`OK`.
 You'll see that the map updates to show only the data you have selected.
-Since you need to use again the :kbd:`multipolygon` data from the OSM dataset, at this point, you can use one of the following methods:
+Since you need to use again the :kbd:`multipolygons` data from the OSM dataset, at this point, you can use one of the following methods:

 * Rename the filtered OSM layer and re-import the layer from :kbd:`osm_data.osm`, OR